marviigrey/NGINX-web-server-project/nginx/README.md

     sudo systemctl reload nginx

-Next,we need to create an index.html filein our /var/www/lemp directory,this will be the page to be displayed on our website.
+Next,we need to create an index.html filein our /var/www/lemp directory,this will be the page to be displayed on our website. add the index.php into the /var/www/lemp directory to display our php page.
+To view the default page which is our index.html just use http://<ip-addr>:80 but for the php use  http://<ip-addr>/index.php toview the php page.